svmiller/peacesciencer/README.md

     to dyad-year or state-year data.
   - `add_democracy()`: adds estimates of democracy/levels of democracy
     to dyad-year or state-year data.
+  - `add_gwcode_to_cow():` adds Gleditsch-Ward state codes to dyad-year or state-year data with Correlates of War state codes.
   - `create_stateyears()`: converts Correlates of War or Gleditsch-Ward state membership data into state-year format.
   - `create_dyadyears()`: converts Correlates of War or Gleditsch-Ward